paultofunmi/lumiform-api/README.md

 ```
 - You need to copy .env_sample and rename as .env
 - Set the values of these variables or use the default
-- If you are changing these values, you need to copy the app container and set the value in bash scripts
+- If you are changing these values, you need to copy the value set
+for APP_CONTAINER, replacing the new value with lumiform_assessment-app
+in bash scripts
 ```

 | Name                              | Description                               |